Dirac Delta Regression: Conditional Density Estimation with Clinical Trials

 \subsection{Algorithms \& Hyperparameters}

-We next compared DDR against five other algorithms: \begin{enumerate}[leftmargin=*] \item LSCDE is a least squares procedure for directly estimating the conditional density \cite{Sugiyama10}.
-This method was shown to outperform two-stage kernel density estimation, but LSCDE in general only performs well with a few variables in $\bm{X}$. \item Series Conditional Density Estimation (SCDE) improves upon LSCDE in the high dimensional setting by integrating direct conditional density estimation with dimensionality reduction \cite{Izbicki16}. \item FC estimates conditional densities by utilizing non-linear regression on an orthogonal series \cite{Izbicki17}.
-FC admits a variety of regression procedures, so we equipped the algorithm with kernel ridge regression (FC-KRR), k-nearest neighbor (FC-NN) and the Lasso (FC-Lasso). \end{enumerate} Recall that we can instantiate DDR with a variety of non-linear regressors like FC.
+We next compared DDR against six other algorithms: \begin{enumerate}[leftmargin=*] \item LSCDE is a least squares procedure for directly estimating the conditional density \citep{Sugiyama10}.
+This method was shown to outperform CKDE and MDN, but LSCDE in general only performs well with a few variables in $\bm{X}$. \item Series Conditional Density Estimation (SCDE) improves upon LSCDE in the high dimensional setting by integrating direct conditional density estimation with dimensionality reduction \citep{Izbicki16}. \item FC estimates conditional densities by utilizing non-linear regression on an orthogonal series \citep{Izbicki17}.
+FC admits a variety of regression procedures, so we equipped the algorithm with popular choices including Gaussian kernel ridge regression (FC-KRR), k-nearest neighbor (FC-NN) and the Lasso (FC-Lasso). \item Normalizing Flow Estimator (NFE) combines a deep neural network with a normalizing flow, whereby a simple initial density is transformed in a more complex one by applying a sequence of invertible transformations \citep{Trippe18}. \end{enumerate} Recall that we can instantiate DDR with a variety of non-linear regressors like FC.
 Choosing the right regressor is however a non-trivial task.
-To prevent the user from cherry picking, we instantiate DDR with KRR with the Gaussian reproducing kernel, a universal regressor that works very well within DDR in the sample size regime of nearly all RCTs (tens to few thousands) \cite{Micchelli06,Zhong09,Noordzij10}.
-DDR runs in $O(dn^3)$ time in this case, and KRR allows us to compute leave-one-out predictions in closed form via the Sherman-Morrison formula to speed up cross-validation \cite{Seber12}.
-We selected the $h$ parameter from 50 equispaced points between 0 and 0.5, the ridge penalty from $\{1\textnormal{E-}1, 1\textnormal{E-}2, 1\textnormal{E-}3, 1\textnormal{E-}4, 1\textnormal{E-}5, 1\textnormal{E-}6\}$ and the Gaussian kernel sigma from $\{0.5,0.8,1.1,1.7,2.0\}$ times the median Euclidean distance between the samples \cite{Gretton07,Gretton12}.
-We will publish the code of DDR along with the camera ready version of this paper.
-We tuned the hyperparameters of the other algorithms according to the original authors' source codes.
+To prevent the user from cherry picking and optimize performance, we strategically instantiate DDR with KRR equipped with the first degree INK spline kernel, a universal regressor that works very well in the sample size regime of nearly all RCTs (tens to few thousands) \citep{Vapnik13,Izmailov13}.
+The INK spline kernel is much less well known than the Gaussian one, but INK spline is tuning free and therefore does not introduce an extra hyperparameter that can increase the probability of overfitting.
+DDR runs in $O(dn^3)$ time in this case, and KRR allows us to compute leave-one-out predictions in closed form via the Sherman-Morrison formula to speed up cross-validation \citep{Seber12}.
+We selected the $h$ and $\eta$ parameters from 20 and 50 equispaced points between 0 and 0.5, respectively.
+We also selected the ridge penalty from $\{1\textnormal{E-}1, 1\textnormal{E-}2, 1\textnormal{E-}3, 1\textnormal{E-}4, 1\textnormal{E-}5, 1\textnormal{E-}6\}$.